bhyde/plot-window/README.md

 You can clear the window with `(clear-display-window)`, and you can add single elements to the page using `(pw:add-element "<p>Hi there</p>")`

 A number of examples are in the example's subdirectory.
 Each of these has it's on asd.
 You may load them all via `(ql:quickload "plot-window-examples")`.
 And once they are all loaded you can run a little demo: `(ql:demo t)`

+Generated Javascript modules are stored in the static directory this location set with the parameter `*where-to-store-js-module-files*`.
+It is set by default to the ASDF system relative path of `plot-window`.

 Magic
 -----